odahu/odahu-docs/source/ref_connections.rst

 --------------

 :ref:`ref_odahuflowctl:Odahuflowctl` supports the connection API.
-You must be :ref:`ref_odahuflowctl:Login` if you want to get access to the API.
+You must be :ref:`login <ref_odahuflowctl:Login>` if you want to get access to the API.

-Getting all connections in json format:
+* Getting all connections in json format:

 .. code-block:: bash

     odahuflowctl conn get --format json

-Getting the reference of the connection:
+* Getting the reference of the connection:

 .. code-block:: bash